 Basic Bookselling

-Our Basic Bookselling Course is designed to welcome staff into a career in bookselling.
+Our Basic Bookselling Course is designed to welcome Independent Bookstore staff into a career in bookselling.
 It is intended as a primer for frontline booksellers with a year or less experience.
-The course introduces the book industry as a whole, and the knowledge and skills necessary to succeed in bookselling, including: merchandising, hand selling, creating shelf talkers and other reviews, customer service, and creating displays that sell.
+The course introduces the world of bookselling and the specific job of a frontline bookseller.
+We teach the knowledge and skills necessary to succeed in bookselling, including: merchandising, hand selling, creating shelf talkers and other reviews, customer service, and creating displays that sell.
+The course uses a combination of lectures, in-class discussions, and hands-on work to support beginning booksellers as they learn how to help their stores succeed.
+Students will learn the vocabulary of bookselling, how bookstore finances work, how inventory/curation decisions are made, job roles in stores, and the range of resources available to support bookselling such as BINC, Netgalley, Bookshop.org, ABA and regional trade associations.
+They will also learn how to use Edelweiss to get information and to post reviews.

 John Evans, Co-Owner, Diesel, A Bookstore, Los Angeles and San Diego, CA